 filter, then let it sit some more

-The amount of bran polished away, the use of added sugars or seed alcohol, or other special steps in the brewing process all contribute to the flavor, quality, and price of a given bottle.
+The percentage of bran polished away, the lack of added sugars or seed alcohol, and any other special steps in the brewing process all contribute to the flavor, quality and price of a given bottle.
 Here are some words and their characters to look for when judging a label.

-All labels will end in shu, another pronunciation of “sake.”
+All labels will end in shu, another pronunciation of the Japanese word for alcohol, sake.

 純米 / junmai